• Log in

 What is Brevo?

-Brevo is a well-established email marketing service that combines email, SMS, chat, and CRM features into a single platform.
+Brevo is a well-established email marketing tool that combines email, SMS, chat, and CRM features into a single platform.
 It’s designed for businesses that want to manage customer relationships across multiple touchpoints instead of juggling separate tools—teams can centralize their marketing, sales, and support communications under one roof.

 Its email builder is clean and approachable, offering templates, personalization options, and email automation workflows that adapt to customer journeys.
 Beyond email, Brevo makes it easy to launch SMS campaigns, manage WhatsApp messaging, or even embed live chat on your site—all while keeping the data connected.